noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		- encapsulates higher level protocol data such as http and smtp (email)
 	- websocket handshake
 		- i.e. the 'web' in websocket (wtf does that even mean MDN?)
+		- nvm its the bridge from http to WebSockets (think https to http)

 ## use cases